liyuanhe211/Energy_Diagram_Plotter_CDXML/README.md

 If you're using Linux, the script has been tested on CentOS 8 with stock Anaconda 3 2022.5.

 ## Introduction
 To draw energy diagrams in the literature, lots of people do that by hand-drag the lines in ChemDraw and eyeball the position.
 But this can be extremely inaccurate and even lead to misleading results.
 As an example, the left figure in the image below was clearly drawn manually in ChemDraw, while the right is the to-scale version (ignore the unit change from kcal/mol to kJ/mol).
 The original diagram is a mess and even worse than just giving numbers as a table.

-<p align="center"><img src="https://user-images.githubusercontent.com/18537705/160632947-6754c8b0-a5f2-45d3-9577-d1a10f9f4ea8.png" width="100%" height="100%" align="center"></img></p>

 There are other tools available that can generate energy diagrams, such as DataGraph, mechaSVG, and Origin, but they usually generate an un-editable figure with very limited customization options.
 Additionally, you cannot drag the numbers and tags, which can be troublesome for complex energy diagrams.

+<p align="center"><img src="https://user-images.githubusercontent.com/18537705/160632947-6754c8b0-a5f2-45d3-9577-d1a10f9f4ea8.png" width="100%" height="100%" align="center"></img></p>

-This program allows you to genreate pixel-accurate energy diagrams as ChemDraw objects, Below is the input file format, and there are also [several several other examples](https://github.com/liyuanhe211/Energy_Diagram_Plotter_CDXML/tree/main/Examples) available in this repository:
+The program here allows you to genreate pixel-accurate energy diagrams as ChemDraw objects, Below is the input file format, and there are also [several several other examples](https://github.com/liyuanhe211/Energy_Diagram_Plotter_CDXML/tree/main/Examples) available in this repository:

 <p align="center"><img src="https://user-images.githubusercontent.com/18537705/160620003-5657e605-e95c-495b-aeae-b43006e78b6b.png" width="70%" height="70%" align="center"></img></p>